waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **VOID:** Assumed impassable.
 Needs testing.

 ## Bugs & Glitches
 - **GAME-BREAKING SOFTLOCK (Turn 2153-Present):** Permanently trapped in Mr. Pokémon's House.
-Warps are non-functional.
-All interaction attempts with NPCs, background objects, and the warp tiles themselves (standing on them, pressing 'A' on them) have failed.
-The POKéGEAR menu trick no longer works.
-Using an item does not resolve the issue.
-The game is unplayable in this state.
+Both warps at (2,7) and (3,7) are non-functional.
+All attempted remedies, including NPC interaction, menu manipulation (PACK, POKéGEAR), item usage, and direct interaction with the warp tiles, have failed.
+The game is unplayable.

 ## Custom Tools
 - **`path_master`:** Finds the shortest path on the current map. **Warning:** Does not account for moving NPCs and may fail.